carolrs/carolrs/README.md

 I'm Ana,a Makers Academy graduate.
 - 🔭 I’m currently working on `Despachante 4 de Abril`
-- 🌱 I’m currently learning React, css
+- 🌱 I’m currently improving my React and css skills
 - 📫 How to reach me: https://www.linkedin.com/in/anacarolrsoares/
 -->
 ## 🧰 Languages and Tools: